 A female high school student has been expelled from her school after she kneed a boy in the groin while he was blocking her from leaving the girls bathroom.
-The boy, along with 6 other male students, entered the girls’ restroom at North Pole High School in Alaska to protest a selfie taken in a boy’s bathroom by a student transitioning from female to male.
+The boy, along with six other male students, entered the girls’ restroom at North Pole High School in Alaska to protest a selfie that was taken in the boy’s bathroom by a student transitioning from female to male.

-The male students intended to do the same in the girl’s bathroom, that was occupied by the girl.
-The student expelled and the transgender student were not connected in any way, but the female student who was blocked from leaving felt threatened, which is why she used self-defense.
+The male students intended to do the same in the girl’s bathroom, which was occupied by the girl.
+The student expelled and the student who identifies as transgender were not connected in any way, but the female student who was blocked from leaving felt threatened, which is why she used self-defense.

 Rep. Tammie Wilson, a Republican from North Pole, criticized the discipline against the student, saying it sent the wrong message to the school and to other girls, warning that they could be punished for simply protecting themselves.
 Which if you put two and two together, she is technically right.
 The girl was only trying to protect herself the only way she could.